chynnalew/PierresBakery/README.md

 ## Description

 This application was created as a week 8 independent project for Epicodus.
 This purpose of this application is to show an understanding and correct use of namespaces, classes, auto-implemented properties, and Test Driven Development in C#.
-This console application is a fake bakery where users can enter how many "bread" and "pastry" they would like to purchase and are returned the total cost.
+This console application is a fake bakery where users can enter how many "bread", "pastry", and "pie" items they would like to purchase and are returned the total cost.
 A single loaf of bread costs $5 with a buy 2 get 1 free discount.
 A "pastry" costs $2, with a 3 for $5 deal.
+A "pie" costs $10, with no special discounts.

 ## Setup and Usage Instructions